 I miss the excitement of seeing our plan come to life and the first glimpse of a new place.

 I miss being jammed alongside fellow travelers on a sweaty hot ferry en-route to the island of Koh Rong, Cambodia.

 I miss smelling that ubiquitous, stank ass stink, at a SE Asian outdoor meat & vegetable market.

 I miss eating and drinking sangria in a bustling and festive tapas bar in Seville, Spain.

-I miss eating shoulder to shoulder with the locals at a taco stand slathering the guacamole, from a shared bowl, onto my arrachera taco in Mexico City.
+I miss eating shoulder to shoulder with the locals at a taco stand slathering guacamole onto my arrachera taco from a shared bowl in Mexico City.

 I miss waking up every day in a foreign and unfamiliar place realizing I can choose my own adventure.

-I miss eating a killer brunch at a crowded Aussie beachside cafe in the Gold Coast, Australia.
+I miss eating famed killer brunches at a crowded Aussie beachside cafe in the Gold Coast, Australia.

 I miss entering a new country and not knowing what to expect.